IV Corps (South Vietnam): 1968

+1969

 Central Office for South Vietnam's Resolution No. 9 disseminated in 1969, emphasized the strategic importance of the Mekong Delta and conceived it as the principal battlefield where the outcome of the war in South Vietnam would be decided, the PAVN/VC infiltrated the 1st Division Headquarters and its three regiments, the 88th, 101D and 95A into IV Corps.
 This effort succeeded despite heavy losses.
 IV Corps forces were thrown off-balance and the pacification effort declined as a result of extensive PAVN/VC attacks and shellings.
 Not until after the PAVN/VC's sanctuaries beyond the border had been destroyed during the Cambodian Campaign and their capability to resupply from the sea eliminated were these 1st Division forces compelled to break down into small elements and withdraw.
 Part of these elements fell back into bases within IV Corps; others retreated toward Cambodia.

+Because of the importance of the Delta area, the selection of US 9th Infantry Division as the first combat unit to be withdrawn from Vietnam was a surprise, however enemy forces in the Delta were much weaker than at any other time; the area remained at the end of Hanoi's logistical pipeline; and, should trouble arise, MACV could easily reinforce the Delta with American units from the III Corps area.
+Elements of the US 9th Infantry Division began standing down on 18 June, and the division had left by the end of August, leaving one brigade behind in the Corps zone.
+Filling in behind it was the 7th Infantry Division, a marginal unit that had done little serious campaigning.
+At the time, five of its 12 infantry battalions were under the direct control of various province chiefs, and most of the remainder were scattered about performing static security missions.
+As these troops hastily occupied the evacuated American facilities at Dong Tam and elsewhere, they had little opportunity to familiarize themselves with the local enemy and terrain.
+Because of delays in the formation of new territorial units, Thanh continued to hold the division responsible for its existing area security missions.
+Thus, despite additional aviation support and the rapid activation of 34 new Regional Forces companies, the 7th Division was spread extremely thin, and its offensive capability dropped accordingly.